arnonzilca/p4u/README.md

 ## [p4-switch-context](p4-switch-context)

-Allows switching the current changelist you're working on by shelving everything arround and unshelving the requested changelist.
+Allows switching the current changelist you're working on by shelving everything arround and unshelving the requested changelist/s.

 #### Say this is your current p4 state:

 ![image](https://cloud.githubusercontent.com/assets/4737096/3790299/32f6d0bc-1af8-11e4-9f48-9a9a41a20666.png)

-#### And Now, you want to work on changelist #1237177
+#### And you want to work on changelist #1237177

 ![image](https://cloud.githubusercontent.com/assets/4737096/4993321/9c6977e6-69b5-11e4-9dc4-9ddbe05d95ef.png)